+In 1492, Spain expelled its Jewish population.
+The sizable Jewish community was given three months to liquidate its property and leave.
 Two places offered immediate relief: Portugal and the Ottoman Empire.
-However, over time, as the political situation across Europe shifted, new opportunities for Jewish settlement materialized.
-Chief among these was Holland (particularly Amsterdam), which emerged from the 80 year Wars of Spanish Succession as an independent nation in 1648.
-Jane Gerber recounts the formation and development of the Jewish community there.
-It is reprinted with permission from
+However, as the political situation across Europe shifted, new opportunities for Jewish settlement materialized, particularly Holland, which emerged from the 80 year Wars of Spanish Succession as an independent nation in 1648.
+Reprinted with permission from The Jews of Spain: A History of the Sephardic Experience (The Free Press).

 The Dutch: Tolerant Traders

 Dutch principles of religious toleration were born out of the exigencies of warfare and the need to establish peace among her religiously heterogeneous population.
 New Christian skills and contacts were welcomed during the protracted warfare with Spain.
 Article XIII of the Treaty of Utrecht, which ratified the union of the northern provinces, declared that no one was to be prosecuted for his religious beliefs.
 Although this clause was intended to benefit the Protestants and keep peace among Christians, it provided the legal basis upon which Jews immediately began to take up residence and seek recognition in Holland.
 There the Sephardim would find the ideal conditions to create a New Jerusalem.